 -Planning of the placement of solar panels on the roofs of houses in accordance with the most appropriate angle of the surface to sunlight.

--A visual count of the number of people entering and leaving a store during a day, defining and analysing a set of characteristics of these visitors.
+-A visual count of the number of people entering and leaving a store during a day, defining and analyzing a set of characteristics of these visitors.

--An analysis of satellite images of rooftops to determine whether or not the buildings have solar panels on them.
+-An analysis of satellite images of rooftops to determine whether the buildings have solar panels on them.
 It was made to generate leads for a company selling solar panels.

--Neural Networks in mobile eCommerce that analyse the duration of a user’s view of each product and instantly decide which product should be shown next to interest that particular user.
+-Neural Networks in mobile e-Commerce that analyze the duration of a user’s view of each product and instantly decide which product should be shown next to interest that particular user.

--Smart Merchandising: an analysis of customers’ behaviour, trends in sales, their reasons, making predictions based on tracking the sales boosts, depending on the product shelf location.
+-Smart Merchandising: an analysis of customers’ behavior, trends in sales, their reasons, making predictions based on tracking the sales boosts, depending on the product shelf location.